Timeline of the COVID-19 pandemic in Canada: May

 Also on May 12, Health Canada issued a press release with the announcement that the CCITF serological test would be administered to one million Canadians over the next two years.
 The government has selected DiaSorin to manufacture the tests.

-On May 14 Lufthansa Group announced it would resume flights between Toronto and Frankfurt as of June 3, as part of its resumption of global business.
+On May 14, Lufthansa Group announced it would resume flights between Toronto and Frankfurt as of June 3.

 On May 15, Conservative leader Andrew Scheer told a press conference that the Conservative caucus wanted Parliament to resume sitting as normal on May 25 and desired to withhold their consent to the 35-day rolling adjournment that prevents the regular operation of Parliament.
 Scheer observed that "Elected members of Parliament come here to be a voice for their constituents."
 Because all-party consent is required to suspend the animation of Parliament, it will need to resume sitting.

-On May 19 during a press conference with Justin Trudeau and Theresa Tam that the 20th week of 2020 versus the same figures in 2019 saw a drop of 88 percent in land border crossers, and a 98 percent drop in international air travel.
+On May 19, during a press conference with Justin Trudeau and Theresa Tam that the 20th week of 2020 versus the same figures in 2019 saw a drop of 88 percent in land border crossers, and a 98 percent drop in international air travel.
 The following day CPHO Tam reversed her decision from March on the wearing of masks and began asking Canadians to start wearing masks.

 On May 21, the Canadian Armed Forces, who had been tasked previously in Operation LASER with care for the senior citizens in the Long-Term Care Facilities of Ontario and Quebec had potentially been victimised by a COVID-19 SSEV.
 The disease affected 25 soldiers as of this date, but neither the CAF nor the DND would divulge details.

 On May 25, Parliamentary Secretary to the Minister of National Defence Anita Vandenbeld disclosed to the third sitting of the resumed 43rd Canadian Parliament that 36 soldiers from Operation LASER had been infected with COVID-19 disease.
 Vandenbeld corrected for the record Cheryl Gallant who had been under the mistaken impression that only 28 soldiers (12 positives in Ontario and 16 in Quebec) had been infected.
 Also on that day, Doug Ford announced that Ontario had a heat map of the outbreak locations, and that Brampton, north Etobicoke, Scarborough, Peel Region, Windsor and Essex County were "lighting up like Christmas trees".
 It was disclosed that Toronto-area public health units account for 65% of cases in Ontario.